austinwebdeveloper/alexa-skill-notifications/README.md

 **Send Proactive notification**

-In the Postman application — hit another “+” tab to add a new request tab, select POST as a request type and enter the development event API URL
+**Step 28:** In the Postman application — hit another “+” tab to add a new request tab, select POST as a request type and enter the development event API URL

 ```
 https://api.amazonalexa.com/v1/proactiveEvents/stages/development
 ```
-Open the Headers tab and add a key Content-Type with a value
+**Step 29:** Open the Headers tab and add a key Content-Type with a value

 ```
 application/json